mantidproject/mantid/docs/source/algorithms/ReflectometryILLPreprocess-v1.rst

     * Otherwise, the line position will be determined by peak fitting.
     * Use the beam centre returned by the :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>`, rounded to nearest integer, as the foreground centre.
 * If *InputWorkspace* is given:
-    * If *DirectBeamPosition* is given, take the beam centre from there, round it to nearest integer and use as the foreground centre.
+    * If sample log entry `reduction.line_position` is given, round it to nearest integer and use as the foreground centre.
-    * If *TwoTheta* is given, round the value to nearest integer and use as the foreground centre.
+    * If *LinePosition* is given, round the value to nearest integer and use as the foreground centre.
     * Otherwise fit the beam centre using similar method to :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>` and use the rounded result as the foreground centre.

 *ForegroundHalfWidth* is a list of one or two values.
 If a single value is given, then this number of pixels on both sides of the centre pixel are included in the foreground.
 For example, ``ForegroundHalfWidth=[3]`` means three pixel on both sides are included, making the foreground seven pixels wide in total. ``ForegroundHalfWidth=[0]`` means that only the centre pixel is included.
 When two values are given, then the foreground is asymmetric around the centre.
 For instance, ``ForegroundHalfWidth[2,5]`` indicates that two pixel at lower :math:`\theta` and five pixels at higher :math:`\theta` are included in the foreground.